maschonber/nercana-quest/docs/SPECS.md

 - Scrollable components with custom scrollbar styling
 - Visual feedback for quest outcomes (green for success, red for failures)
 - Progress indicators for character advancement
+- **No gradients**: All UI elements use solid colors instead of gradients for a clean, uncluttered appearance

 ## Technical Implementation